opensafely/documentation/docs/dataset-systmone.md

 The `Vaccination` table contains information on administered vaccinations, identified using either the target disease (e.g., influenza), or the vaccine product (e.g., Optaflu).

+!!! warning
-Detailed information on onward referrals is not currently available (a subset of referrals are recorded in the `CodedEvent` table but this data will be incomplete).
+    Detailed information on onward referrals is not currently available.
+    A subset of referrals are recorded in the `CodedEvent` table but this data will be incomplete.

 Only coded or other structured data can be accessed in OpenSAFELY &mdash; we do not have access to free text data.